wp-plugins/role-scoper/readme.txt

 = Performance Enhancement =
 * Perf : Eliminate extensive delays on some sites using Page Roles on hundreds of pages (when filtering posts, pre-execute a problematic subquery)
 * Perf : Eliminate superfluous query clauses for better wp-admin/edit.php performance
-* BugFix : Dozens of PHP Notices / Warnings for undeclared variables or missing array indexes
+* Fixed : Dozens of PHP Notices / Warnings for undeclared variables or missing array indexes
 * Perf : Extensive code refactoring to reduce memory usage

 = Category / Term Management =
-* BugFix : Category-specific assignment of Category Manger role (and management roles for custom terms) was not applied correctly with WP 3.0
+* Fixed : Category-specific assignment of Category Manger role (and management roles for custom terms) was not applied correctly with WP 3.0
-* BugFix : Bulk Administration of Term Roles / Restrictions was too narrowly limited for non-Administrators (since 1.2.?)
+* Fixed : Bulk Administration of Term Roles / Restrictions was too narrowly limited for non-Administrators (since 1.2.?)
-* BugFix : Category Manager restrictions were not enforced against users with site-wide manage_categories capability
+* Fixed : Category Manager restrictions were not enforced against users with site-wide manage_categories capability
-* BugFix : Category creation was not appropriately restricted with WP 3.0
+* Fixed : Category creation was not appropriately restricted with WP 3.0
 * Feature : Hide the "Add New Category" UI if logged user does not have term management role site-wide

 = User Groups =
-* BugFix : Administrators could not modify User Group name or description (since 1.2)
+* Fixed : Administrators could not modify User Group name or description (since 1.2)
 * Change : User search results for group membership show user display name (rather than login)

 = Plugin Compatibility =